AFC Bournemouth 1 Fulham 0

 The ground

 Simon Inglis described 1980s Dean Court as “immovable, like park benches in autumn.”
 The Main Stand – brightened up for many years by its red and white striped paddock wall, but later rebuilt as one seated tier – had once sheltered Wembley diners at the 1923 British Empire Exhibition.
-This unlikely structure was acquired to supplement the ground’s only existing stand, a much smaller shelter built before World War I.
+This unlikely structure was repurposed to supplement the ground’s only existing stand, a much smaller shelter built before World War I.

 The so-called New Stand opposite dated from 1957.
 Narrow covered standing was funded by Freddie Cox’s team reaching that year’s FA Cup quarter-final, during which they beat First Division sides Wolves and Tottenham before playing Manchester United.
 29,000 fans packed Dean Court to see the Busby Babes; Brian Bedford put Bournemouth ahead, but two Johnny Berry goals proved enough for their famous visitors.